Amnaikram/ViT-CAMNet-Model-/README.md

 ## Dataset (Link of Dataset is given below)

 The next dataset is used named ([APTOS2019)](https://www.kaggle.com/datasets/mariaherrerot/aptos2019).
+It contains separate folders for training and testing images.

 ## Data Preprocessing (Refer Data Preprocessing Aptos2019 Dataset.txt file)